 - This is a residential area – It’s good to be aware that this is a private residential area.
 It’s kind to be respectful of the residents.

-- The tower is privately owned – You can walk up to it, but don’t try to enter or climb.
+- The tower is privately owned – You are definitely allowed to walk up to the tower, but don’t try to enter or climb.

 SHOP THE POST